sdgilley/generate_movie/README.md

 ##  How It Works

 1. **Slide Export** - Extracts slides from PowerPoint as high-resolution images
-2. **Narration Extraction** - Reads narration text from slide notes
+1. **Narration Extraction** - Reads narration text from slide notes
-3. **Audio Generation** - Creates natural speech using Azure Speech Services
+1. **Audio Generation** - Creates natural speech using Azure Speech Services
-4. **Video Assembly** - Combines slides with audio using optimal timing:
+1. **Video Assembly** - Combines slides with audio using optimal timing:
    - Slide appears immediately
-   - 1.5-second reading pause
+   - reading pause at beginning of each slide (configure in .env file, default 1.5 sec)
    - Narration plays while slide remains visible
    - Smooth transition to next slide